“I’m not creative.”

 Preparation

-This is the first phase of what most call work.
-A writer, for example, prepares either by writing, reading, or revising earlier work.
-A musician plays scales, chords, or songs…a painter messes with paints or visits an art gallery…an entrepreneur researches problems to solve….a programmer plays with code.
+This is the first phase, which most people call “work.”
+A writer, for example, prepares by writing, by reading, or by revising earlier work.
+A musician plays scales, chords, or songs; a painter messes with paints or visits an art gallery; an entrepreneur researches problems to solve; a programmer plays with code.
 In each example, the creative is going through relatively mundane processes.

-The reason I say most call this phase “work” is because these processes may or may not be inherently enjoyable.
+The reason I say most people call this phase “work” is that these processes may or may not be inherently enjoyable.
 They’re also fairly mundane and tedious, but the creative has learned that this process is necessary to plant the seeds that lead to…

 Incubation

-This would be the mystical process if there were one because you often don’t know that you’re percolating an idea, or if you do know you’re working on one, you don’t know when it’s going to come out.
-It’s at this phase that your conscious and subconcious mind are working on the idea, making new connections, separating unnecessary ideas, and grabbing for other ideas.
+This would be the mystical process, if there were one, because you often don’t know that you’re incubating an idea, or if you do know you’re working on one, you don’t know when it’s going to come out.
+It’s during this phase that your conscious and subconscious minds are working on the idea, making new connections, separating out unnecessary ideas, and grabbing for other ideas.

 However, from this phase comes…